yasminaj1/cse15l-lab-reports/Week5LabReport.md

 ```
 grep -i "website" find-results.txt
 ```
-As can be seen in the screenshot of the input command and the output,
+As can be seen in the screenshot of the input command and the output, when I ran the first command without the -i, nothing was returned because teh word "Website" that was used in the file was written in upper case, whereas when I wrote it on the grep command it was in lower case.
+However when I ran the command again with the -i, I got an output because the command was able to ignore the case.